-The Boston University Center for Aging and Disability Education and Research (CADER) has developed several online courses for professional staff working within the PA Area Agencies on Aging.
-These courses include:
+The following courses from Boston University Center for Aging and Disability Education and Research (CADER) are available for professional staff working within the PA Area Agencies on Aging:

-In addition to the two required online courses, PA workers now have the opportunity to enroll in two additional online courses.
 Each self-paced online course will take 2 to 5 hours to complete and learners will have access to each online course for 1 year from enrollment.
-To learn more about the available online courses, please visit the Pennsylvania Training Portal.

 The Pennsylvania Homecare Association has a free video series available on a variety of topics.
 These online trainings are available for Pennsylvania’s Direct Care workers or anyone seeking information for relevant topics within the long term care field.
 An index of courses can be found by clicking the link below.